-In 2020 Andy Slater, Biodiversity Information Officer at Ecorecord undertook a survey of invertebrates in Highbury Park.
-His findings can be viewed here: 2020 Invertebrate survey
+In 2020, Andy Slater, Biodiversity Information Officer at EcoRecord, undertook a survey of invertebrates in Highbury Park.
+His findings can be viewed here:

-The oaks throughout the Park are, with willows, hawthorn, birch and hazel, the best trees for supporting moth caterpillars and other small insects which in turn provide food for a range of insect-eating birds.
-The tiny orange ground nesting burrowing bees can be found in the spring in the grassland, especially in south-facing dry banks, so be careful where you put that picnic mat (they don’t sting but may want to feed their young!).
+The oaks throughout the park are, with willows, hawthorn, birch and hazel, the best trees for supporting moth caterpillars and other small insects which in turn provide food for a range of insect-eating birds.
+Tiny orange ground-nesting burrowing bees can be found in the spring in the grassland, especially in south-facing dry banks, so be careful where you put your picnic mat.
+They don’t sting but may want to feed their young!
 The areas of long grass are havens for brown butterflies e.g. the Speckled Wood.

-Please add to our records for the park by sending us your sightings of insects and other invertebrates with a date (and rough location if possible).
-Click on ‘Add Plant and Animal records’Henbu
+Please add to our records by sending us your sightings of insects and minibeasts with a date and location.
+Use the form at the bottom of the page.